sheetalMehta7/atri-framework-assignment/README.md

 # Atri framework Assignment

+* Created frontend of a food ordering site.
 * Atri is a full-stack web development framework.
 * To know more about Atri framework visit this link: https://docs.atrilabs.com/